veltzer/demos-devops-terraform/exercises/intermediate/04/exercise.md

 ## Terraform Plans and Applies

-Plans along with state are the foundational way that Terraform resolves what is currently running in your infrastrucure, vs what should be.
+Plans along with state are the foundational way that Terraform resolves what is currently running in your infrastructure, vs what should be.
 The declarative model in practice.
 Let's use this exercise to create some infrastructure in two different, distinct projects.
 We'll work our way through state awareness, state management, planning, and even cross-project state awareness.

 Go ahead and change directories into the `team1-project` one here.
 And we'll run the following, as before replacing `[student-alias]` with the one assigned to you: